sinanugur/MirMachine/README.md

 # miRmachine
-Command line to tool detect miRNA homolog sequences.
+A command line to tool detect miRNA homologs in genome sequences.

 Installation
 ------------